-- Display information-Display storage and space use information for a database, a tablespace, a datafile, or a segment. - See Monitor Database Storage on page 29 for more information about displaying database information. - See Monitor Tablespace and Object Storage on page 30 for more information about displaying tablespace and object/segment information. - See Monitor Datafile Storage to learn how to view the Datafile Map, segments and reorg need information. - See View Recycle Bin and Free Space on page 33 for more information about managing the Recycle Bin and free space. - Search for segments/objects-Use the Search box to search for objects, segments, and partitions by name in the Explorer.
-See To use the Search field on page 31 for more information. - View and Identify reorg need-Use the Reorg Need column in the Segments/Objects grid and the Datafile Map to identify objects in need of reorganization.
-See View Reorg Need. - Launch Reorganization Wizards-Launch the Reorg Manager or the Partitioning Wizard by right-clicking one or more selected objects in the grid.
+- Display information-Display storage and space use information for a database, a tablespace, a datafile, or a segment. - See Monitor Database Storage on page 25 for more information about displaying database information. - See Monitor Tablespace and Object Storage on page 26 for more information about displaying tablespace and object/segment information. - See Monitor Datafile Storage to learn how to view the Datafile Map, segments and reorg need information. - See View Recycle Bin and Free Space on page 30 for more information about managing the Recycle Bin and free space. - Search for segments/objects-Use simple or advanced search to find objects. - Use the Search box to search for objects, segments, and partitions by name in the Explorer.
+See To use the Search field. - Use the Advanced search feature to use multiple search criteria to find objects.
+See Advanced Search. - View and Identify reorg need-Use the Reorg Need column in the Segments/Objects grid and the Datafile Map to identify objects in need of reorganization.
+See View Reorg Need.

+• Launch Reorganization Wizards-Launch the Reorg Manager or the Partitioning Wizard by rightclicking one or more selected objects in the grid.
 See Launch Reorg Manager and Launch Partitioning Wizard.